JetBrains/qodana-cli/README.md

 Note that most options can be configured via qodana.yaml (https://www.jetbrains.com/help/qodana/qodana-yaml.html) file.
 But you can always override qodana.yaml options with the following command-line options.

+Supply the qodana project token by declaring the `QODANA_TOKEN` environment variable

+If you are using other Qodana Cloud instance than https://qodana.cloud/, override it with declaring `QODANA_ENDPOINT` environment variable.

 ```shell
 qodana scan [flags]